 Now, let’s see how you can implement JTBD.
-In this chapter we’ll tell you about how to hold a research based on the “Jobs” theory, how to define your goals, how to hold interviews, how to use frameworks and how to figure out solutions.
+In this chapter, we’ll tell you about how to hold research based on the “Jobs” theory, how to define your goals, how to hold interviews, how to use frameworks, and how to figure out solutions.

 Let’s start, shall we!

-How will the research look like and what steps will it have?
+What will the research look like, and what steps will it have?

 - Define research goal.
 For starters, we have to find the goal of our research.
 What is it that we want to research and what we want to know as a result.